curtishiga/Springboard_Intro_to_DS/Clustering/README.md

-# Springboard-7.3.2---Clustering
+# Springboard 7.3.2

+## Clustering

-This is in satisfaction of Springboard's Introduction to Data Science on clustering
+This is in satisfaction of Springboard's Introduction to Data Science on clustering via KMeans.